 Basal cell carcinomas, squamous cell carcinomas and melanomas account for close to 98% of all skin cancers.
-They are all related to UVR, and the incidence of all these cancers have increased markedly over the last two to three decades.
+They are all related to UVR, and the incidence of all these cancers has increased markedly over the last two to three decades.

 Merkel cell carcinoma (MCC)